orbeon/orbeon-forms-doc/contributors/building-orbeon-forms.md

 - Go to the "File" → "Open Project" menu and  select the `orbeon-forms` directory.
 - IntelliJ then indexes the project, which can take a minute the first time you do it.
-- open the "sbt" tab which should appear on the right side of IntelliJ
+- Open the "sbt" tab which should appear on the right side of IntelliJ.
+    - If this doesn't show, search for "sbt" in the list of commands (Ctrl-Shift-A).
-- do "Refresh all sbt projects"
+- Do "Refresh all sbt projects".
 - ~~Open `build.sbt` and click "Refresh" to let IntelliJ create modules based on the sbt build.~~

 ![IntelliJ sbt module import](images/building-intellij-sbt.png)

 ### Running

-Create a new context in Tomcat's `server.xml`:
+Create a new context in Tomcat's `conf/server.xml`:

 ```xml
 <Context